-North Carolina is committed to providing beneficiaries with support and active preparation for the appeals, grievance and State fair hearing process, as well as to facilitating real-time issue resolution.
-The Department will establish an ombudsman program external to the Department focused on providing advocacy, assistance and education to beneficiaries as they navigate NC Medicaid Managed Care and the appeals, grievance and fair hearing process.
+North Carolina is committed to providing members with support and active preparation for the appeals, grievance and state fair hearing process, as well as to facilitating real-time issue resolution.
+The Department established an Ombudsman Program external to the Department focused on providing advocacy, assistance and education to members as they navigate NC Medicaid Managed Care and the appeals, grievance and fair hearing process.79

-The ombudsman program will also serve an oversight function, monitoring trends in plan performance or beneficiary concerns and proactively provide feedback to the Department regarding any issues that arise.
+The Ombudsman Program serves an oversight function, monitoring trends in plan performance or member concerns and proactively providing feedback to the Department regarding any issues that arise.

-In order to ensure plan compliance with the appeals and grievances requirements set forth by the Department, Standard Plans and Tailored Plans are required to report:
+In order to ensure plan compliance with the appeals and grievance requirements set forth by the Department, Standard Plans, Tailored Plans and the PIHP are required to report:

-- Each notice of adverse benefit determination, including Department-specified data points related to the determination; - Department-specified information related to the outcome of the appeal; - The number of expedited appeal requests and number of expedited appeal request denials; - The number and reason for any extensions of appeal resolution time frames; - The number of administrative denials of benefits and "inability to process" denials; and - Department-specified data elements related to the reasoning for grievances, timing of receipt and review/review meetings and the date of grievance resolution.
+- each notice of adverse benefit determination, including Department-specified data points related to the determination; - department-specified information related to the outcome of the appeal; - the number of expedited appeal requests and number of expedited appeal request denials; - the number of and reason for any extensions of appeal resolution time frames; - the number of administrative denials of benefits and "inability to process" denials; and - department-specified data elements related to the reasoning for grievances, timing of receipt and review/review meetings, and the date of grievance resolution.

-7. Sub-Contractual Relationships and Delegation
+7. Sub-contractual Relationships and Delegation

-All Standard Plan, EBCI Tribal Option and Tailored Plan sub-contractual relationships and delegations of services or functions on behalf of the plan under the plan contracts are required to comply with 42 CFR 438.230.
-Standard Plans and Tailored Plans will remain accountable for all contract terms which are performed by subcontractors and delegation.
-Plans will be required to complete pre-delegation assessments or reviews prior to the effective delegation date to assess readiness, as applicable.
-As part of the readiness review, the Department confirms that plans have the necessary policies, procedures and documents to evidence such compliance and periodically audit Standard Plans and Tailored Plans' compliance with this requirement during the term of the contract.
+All Standard Plan, EBCI Tribal Option, Tailored Plan and PIHP sub-contractual relationships and delegations of services or functions on behalf of the plan under the plan contracts are required to comply with 42 CFR 438.230.
+Standard Plans, Tailored Plans and the PIHP are accountable for all contract terms that are performed by subcontractors and delegations.
+Plans are required to complete pre-delegation assessments or reviews prior to the effective delegation date to assess readiness, as applicable.
+As part of the readiness review, the Department confirms that plans have the necessary policies, procedures and documents to evidence such compliance and periodically audit plans' compliance with this requirement during the term of the contract.

-8. Health Information Technology
+8. HIT

-As required under 42 CFR 438.242, North Carolina requires each Standard Plan and Tailored Plan to maintain health information systems that collect, analyze, integrate and report encounter data and other types of information to support utilization, grievances and appeals and disenrollment for reasons other than loss of Medicaid eligibility.
-Standard Plans and Tailored Plans will also be expected to support effective and efficient care management and coordination through their HIT systems working in concert with Medicaid providers and other entities.
-State law mandates that all Medicaid providers, including hospitals, physicians, physician assistants and nurse practitioners who provide Medicaid services and who have an electronic health record system, be connected to the designated statewide health information exchange, HealthConnex (described above in III(D)).
+As required under 42 CFR 438.242, North Carolina requires each Standard Plan, Tailored Plan and PIHP to maintain health information systems that collect, analyze, integrate and report encounter data and other types of information to support utilization, grievances and appeals, and disenrollment for reasons other than loss of Medicaid eligibility.
+Standard Plans, Tailored Plan and PIHP will also be expected to support effective and efficient care management and coordination through their HIT systems working in concert with Medicaid providers and other entities.
+State law mandates that all Medicaid providers, including hospitals, physicians, physician assistants and nurse practitioners, who provide Medicaid services and who have an electronic health record system be connected to the designated statewide health information exchange, HealthConnex (described above in Section III(D)).